yourlabs/starlette-apps/README.md

 writes the `PROJECT` environment variable, ie. if you instanciate the project, run a shell command which invokes Python: `Project.current()` will still work.

+PROJECT environment variable should be like `your_script:project`, with `:` to separate module from variable name.

 #### 3. Apps setup

 Finally, it will import every app module one by one, as it does so it will: